EPCCed/2024-11-04-archer2-intro-develop/_episodes/06-profile.md

 * **Cray PAPI** components, which are support packages for those who want to access performance counters
 * **Cray Apprentice2** the second-level data analysis tool, used to visualize, manipulate, explore, and compare sets of program performance data in a GUI environment.

 See the [Cray Performance Measurement and Analysis Tools User Guide](https://pubs.cray.com/bundle/Cray_Performance_Measurement_and_Analysis_Tools_User_Guide_644_S-2376/page/About_the_Cray_Performance_Measurement_and_Analysis_Tools_User_Guide.html).

+Other tools available are:

+* **Scalasca** used for the scalable performance analysis of large-scale parallel applications.
+* **ARM MAP** (previously known as Allinea MAP) will be available soon for ARCHER2 users.

 ## Using CrayPat Lite to profile an application